“Debbie” Brockett loves western Colorado history, which is why she

 the Western Slope.

-Besides a writer, Debbie writes for Grand Valley Magazine as their "History Sleuth."
+Besides a writer, Debbie was a longtime columnist for Grand Valley Magazine as their "History Sleuth."
 GVM is an award-winning regional four-color magazine.

 Debbie also teaches on writing and speaks at writer's conferences.
 Those interested, contact her via email.